kyma-incubator/compass/docs/internal/proposals/compass-split/compass-split.md

 This document describes the technical implementation of the Compass project split into two separate projects.

 Previously, Compass consisted of two main areas: Application Connectivity and Runtime provisioning.
-Mixed concerns of Compass made confusion around understanding of the project.
-The goal of the splitting Compass project is to separate the concerns and develop these two areas independently.
+Mixed responsibilities of Compass made confusion around understanding of the project.
+The goal of the splitting Compass project is to separate the responsibilities and develop these two areas independently.

 Compass project split is a next step after making Compass separated from Kyma.
 To read more about the separation, see the [Compass as a separate component](../separate-compass/separate-compass.md) document.